-While Ether can be purchased using a number of popular cryptocurrencies, bitcoin is the easiest to acquire and trade.
+While you can buy Ether using a number of popular cryptocurrencies, Bitcoin is the easiest to acquire and trade.

 If you already have some BTC, skip ahead to step 2.
-If you don’t, you can find step-by-step instructions on how to acquire some in our guide to buying bitcoin.
+If you don’t, you can find step-by-step instructions on how to buy some in our guide to buying Bitcoin.

 How to sell Ether